 If you’re unsure how to phrase your business apology letter, then this is where a template can come in handy because it takes out the guesswork and makes it easier for you to start writing even if there are still some things that aren’t clicking yet.

 This way, you make sure that whatever issues have happened get fixed with minimal complications from poor communication on your part and can move forward knowing all will be well because an apology email has been sent out to end the issue once and for all.

-Apologizing isn’t limited to situations where someone gets hurt; there are many other ways you can screw up as well, so it should be a habit to sincerely apologize for anything that goes wrong.
+Apologizing isn’t limited to situations where someone gets hurt; there are many other ways you can screw up, so it should be a habit to apologize for anything that goes wrong sincerely.
 This way, people will know that you’re genuinely remorseful about what happened, and everything will run much more smoothly than if you kept quiet about it all.

 Once done, thank them for reading this article and provide contact information such as an email address or website URL so they can check out your social media accounts or blog.
 Make sure this information is at the bottom of the page directly under the last sentence!